Craik Sustainable Living Project

 The Craik Sustainable Living Project (CSLP) is a nonprofit organization for sustainable development that aims to advance the local use of more ecologically sound technologies and ways of living in rural Saskatchewan, Canada.
 The four key components of the project are the eco-centre, outreach and education programs, community action, and the ecovillage.

 History

-CSLP was created in 2001 from a partnership between the RM of Craik and the Town of Craik to develop a long-term plan for a sustainable community-based project.
-At the request of area resident Peter Farden of the Midlakes Community Coalition, Dr. Lynn Oliphant proposed a plan for the development of Saskatchewan's first ecovillage, which was adopted by community leaders.
+CSLP was created in 2001 from a partnership between the RM of Craik No. 222 and the town of Craik to develop a long-term plan for a sustainable community-based project.
+At the request of area resident Peter Farden of the Midlakes Community Coalition, Lynn Oliphant proposed a plan for the development of Saskatchewan's first ecovillage, which was adopted by community leaders.
 Four main areas of development were established to relate to sustainability.

 Key activities

 Eco-centre

 The Eco-centre was a multipurpose facility that was built and designed as a focal point for the project.
 Completed in 2004 under the direction of designer and project manager Cory Gordon, the 6000 sqft. straw bale and timber frame structure features innovative and energy efficient building design and integrated heating, cooling and renewable energy systems.
 Local and recycled materials were incorporated whenever possible.
 The philosophy behind this type of construction is known as green building.
 Facilities included a restaurant, golf clubhouse, gift shop and three meeting rooms.
 The Eco-centre was destroyed by fire on March 24, 2016.